Pingdom

 Highlights and wins

 Over 8 years we grew from 30,000 users to 900,000 users.
 Revenue climbed from 50 million SEK in 2014 to 142 million SEK in 2018, a 184% increase.
-By the time I left, 85% of the Fortune 500 relied on Pingdom, with names like Twitter, Dropbox, Apple, Spotify, and Pinterest on the roster.
+By the time I left, 85% of the Fortune 500 companies relied on Pingdom, with clients including Twitter, Dropbox, Apple, Spotify, and Pinterest.
 Alexa counted us among the world’s 1,000 most visited websites.

 Reflections

 If I could replay the experience, I would still double down on community because developer loyalty compounds over time.
+Having that much data on how the internet actually behaves gave us something most brands don’t have: something genuinely worth saying.

 People working at the Pingdom office in Västerås